Webinar

 Key takeaways

-• Capital markets, which include stock and bond markets, match investors with businesses, government entities and entrepreneurs that are seeking capital for growth.
+• Capital markets, such as the equity and fixed income markets, match those who have capital to invest with businesses, government entities and entrepreneurs seeking capital to underwrite their plans.

 Capital markets match those who have capital to invest with businesses, government entities and individuals seeking capital to underwrite their plans.